What is in this leaflet

 These infections are caused by fungus that can affect the lungs or other parts of your body. - have had cancer

 A type of blood cancer called lymphoma has been reported in patients receiving TNF-blockers.
 The reports are rare but are more frequent than expected for people in general.
-Cancers, other than lymphoma, have also been reported. - have a long history of Crohn's disease rheumatoid arthritis, ankylosing spondylitis or psoriatic arthritis, especially if you have a highly active disease and/or have been taking medicine that reduces the activity of the body's natural defences.
+Cancers, other than lymphoma, have also been reported. - have a long history of Crohn's disease rheumatoid arthritis, ankylosing spondilitis or psoriatic arthritis, especially if you have a highly active disease and/or have been taking medicine that reduces the activity of the body's natural defences.

-You may be more likely to develop infections and lymphomas than people in general, even without receiving TNF-blockers such as INFLECTRA. - have or have had a disease that affects the nervous system such as multiple sclerosis and seizures, or if you experience any numbness, weakness, tingling, or sight disturbances.
+Like most medicines, INFLECTRA is not recommended while breast-feeding.
+It is not known whether INFLECTRA passes into breastmilk. - have or have had a disease that affects the nervous system such as multiple sclerosis and seizures, or if you experience any numbness, weakness, tingling, or sight disturbances.

 - suffer from congestive heart failure.